Sumida Hokusai Museum in Photos

 Sarumaru Dayu.

-The permanent exhibit is tiny but packed with a lot of high-quality art.
+The tiny permanent exhibit is packed with a lot of high-quality art.
 You can see many copies of his famous works there.
 I wouldn’t let the size of the place worry you, as the displays are excellent.

 Many of his prints are small too.
 Some are comparable in size to the Mona Liza.
 So don’t go expecting to see huge works of art.
 A few are large, but the majority are not.